 Located on Chanslor's rolling mountain hills, overlooking the ocean.
 Fireplace and picnic table at this site.
 Houses up to 4 tents and 10 people.

-There is a 72 hour cancellation policy.
+72 hour cancellation policy.

 - Listing type: Private

 - Accessibility: Moderate walk (5 - 10 mins)

 - Campsite area: Bring your own Tents